Office of the Provost

 January, February, March

-• Dean writes recommendation to the Provost.
+• Dean submits recommendation to provost

 May 31

-• Faculty Handbook deadline for tenure candidates to be informed of tenure decision is before May 31 (see Handbook excerpt (4) below).
+• Faculty Handbook deadline for tenure candidates to be informed of tenure decision is before May 31 (see Handbook excerpt 4 below)

 Revised Expectations